 “NR” is used when no grade has been reported to the office of the registrar by the instructor.

-Prior Learning Assessment

-Under certain circumstances the university may award credit based on course challenges and other prior learning assessments.
-Matriculated students, enrolled in one or more course, may challenge any course which appears on the current course challenge list.
-A prior learning assessment or a course challenge application form, available in the office of the registrar, and applicable fee must be submitted to the office of the registrar.

-Credits earned by course challenge or prior learning assessment will not be allowed toward meeting the residence study requirements by the university.

-Graduate students who have been admitted to a graduate program must obtain permission from the dean for graduate studies and research, their advisor, and the course instructor for course challenge.

 Course Substitutions

 Students may petition the degree granting department chair if they wish to substitute courses within degree requirements.
 The course(s) used for substitution must satisfy the programmatic goals and objectives of the department as determined by the dean and the department chair.
 The substituted course(s) credits may not reduce the total required credits.